Race to define car of the future shifts into high gear

 Research firm IHS Automotive has estimated that self-driving car technology will add more than $31 billion in revenue for Google by 2040.

-It is not clear, however, how automakers and such traditional technology suppliers as Continental AG (CONG.DE), Delphi Automotive PLC (DLPH.N), Robert Bosch GmbH [ROBG.UL] or Visteon Corp (VC.N), will welcome Google and other Silicon Valley companies looking to muscle their way between automotive brands and their customers.
+It is not clear, however, how automakers and such traditional technology suppliers as Continental AG, Delphi Automotive PLC, Robert Bosch GmbH [ROBG.UL] or Visteon Corp, will welcome Google and other Silicon Valley companies looking to muscle their way between automotive brands and their customers.

 Volkswagen, for example, announced at CES this week that it has partnered with Google rival TomTom to provide mapping data for its vehicles.
 Accurate maps are critical for autonomous driving, and they also provide richer information to drivers based on their location.